0x4447/0x4447_product_s3_email/README.md

 ### Organizing with a +

-When you sign up for online services, organize your emails with the `+` character in this way:
+When you sign up for online services, you can organize your emails with the `+` character in this way:

 - social+facebook@example.com
 - social+instagram@example.com